cmhoc/fuckmwbot/README.md

 ## Usage

 First add the bot as a moderator (with flair permission) to all subreddits you want it to set flairs on.
+There are two formats of supported: [YAML](https://yaml.org) and CSV (comma separated values).

+### YAML

-Then send a private message in the following format to the bot account (it's [YAML](https://yaml.org)!):
+Then send a private message in the following format to the bot account:

 ```yaml
 ---